SEI-R-1-25/Installfest_Windows/README.md

 Once you open VsCode, you may be prompted to install the Remote WSL Extension.
 Go ahead and do so.
 If you are not prompted, you can download it **[HERE](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)**.

+Type in `code .` in your terminal.
+This should open a VsCode window.

+If the above does not work, open VsCode which will be located in your Applications folder.
+Once a VsCode window opens, press and hold cmd+shift+p to open the command pallete.
+In the command pallate, type in path and an option named:

+Shell Command: Install code command in PATH.

+Select this option and reconfirm the code . command in your terminal.

 ## Installing NodeJS

 NodeJS is a runtime environment that allows us to run javascript outside of a browser.